d-Representation-finite self-injective algebras: Proofs of our results

 Recall that a Hom-finite $k$-linear Krull-Schmidt category $\C$ is called a \emph{dualizing $k$-variety} \cite{ARstable} if the functors $D:\Mod\C\to \Mod(\C^{\rm op})$ and $D:\Mod(\C^{\rm op})\to \Mod\C$ induce dualities

 respectively.
 In this case, $\mod\C$ is an abelian subcategory of $\Mod\C$ which is closed under kernels, cokernels and extensions, and has enough projective objects and injective objects.
 Moreover, all simple objects in $\Mod\C$ and $\Mod(\C^{\rm op})$ are finitely presented.
-This implies that every indecomposable object $x\in\C$ has a left and a right almost split morphisms.
-A morphism $f\in\Hom_{\C}(y,x)$ is said to be \emph{right almost split} if is is not a retraction, and any non-retraction $g\in\Hom_{\C}(z,x)$ factors through $f$.
+This implies that for every indecomposable object $x\in\C$ there exists a right almost split morphism $f:y\to x$, and a left almost split morphism $g:x\to z$.
+A morphism $f\in\Hom_{\C}(y,x)$ is said to be \emph{right almost split} if it is not a retraction, and any non-retraction $g\in\Hom_{\C}(z,x)$ factors through $f$.
+Left almost split morphisms are defined dually.

 For example, by \eqref{locbdd-dualising} in Section~\ref{section: notation}, any locally bounded $k$-linear category is a dualizing $k$-variety.
 If $\C$ is a dualizing $k$-variety then so is $\mod\C$ \cite[Proposition 2.6]{ARstable}.
 A $k$-linear triangulated category is a dualizing $k$-variety if and only if it has a Serre functor \cite[Proposition 2.11]{iy08}.
 Furthermore, any functorially finite subcategory of a dualizing $k$-variety is again a dualizing $k$-variety \cite[Proposition 1.2]{iyama07b}.